NVIDIA/edk2-platforms/Platform/Ampere/JadePkg/PlatformPortingGuide.md

 Function `PcieHotplugSetPortMap()` passes hot-plug configuration to Trusted Firmware-A (TF-A) to update/customize port map entries such as I2C address, RCA port, RCA sub-port, etc.
-It uses SPCI PORTMAP_SET_CMD to send that information to ATF.
+It uses SPCI PORTMAP_SET_CMD to send that information to TF-A.
 Refer to the document titled Altra ATF Interface Specification for more details on this function.

 A custom platform that does not use the same Hot-Plug PortMap configuration with